Skip to main content

 Managing flexible office space

 While securing a flexible office can be challenging, it is achievable.
-Security experts/consultants can advise you on how to create a secure environment where people feel safe and are protected against potential threats.
+Security experts/consultants can advise you on how to create a secure environment.
+And, creating an atmosphere where people feel safe against potential threats.
 Considering each benefit from a security perspective will help you to eliminate risks.
-Here we outline different benefits from a flexible office and the security measure required to combat potential issues.
+Here, we outline different benefits of a flexible office and the security measures required to combat potential issues.

-- 24/7 access to your office: flexible offices often provide 24/7 access to enable further flexibility for those working later or earlier than the traditional 9-5.
+• 24/7 access to your office: Flexible offices often provide 24/7 access, enabling further flexibility for those working later or earlier than the traditional 9-5.

-- Security measures: 24/7 access poses a considerable security risk with people coming and going.
-To combat this, security solutions such as security portals can be implemented as they can prevent unauthorised users from getting through to restricted areas.
+• Security measures: 24/7 access poses a considerable security risk with people coming and going.
+To combat this, you can implement security solutions such as security portals.
+This is because they can prevent unauthorised users from getting through to restricted areas.

-- Security measures: a layered security approach can help with this as you can implement security in different areas depending on the level of risk they hold.
-For example, a communal canteen or gym that allows people from different organisations to sit together would require low-level security such as speed gates whereas their private offices would require an additional layer of security that only allows employees through.
+• Security measures: A layered security approach can help with this.
+You can implement security in different areas depending on the level of risk they hold.
+For example, a communal canteen or gym that allows people from different organisations to sit together would require low-level security such as speed gates.
+In comparison, the private offices would require an additional layer of security that only allows employees through.

-- Accommodates to different needs of workers: sometimes flexible office space brings the opportunity to have quiet/silent rooms as well as communal areas that are much nosier so that the individual has a choice about there they work best.
+• Accommodates different needs of workers: Sometimes, flexible office space allows for quiet rooms and communal areas that are much noisier.
+This gives the individual a choice about where they work best.

-- Security measures: Visitor management systems for each area ensure you know who has been where at what time and therefore trace and detect the misconduct, whether it happened in a communal or quiet dedicated space.
+• Security measures: Visitor management systems for each area ensure you know who has been where at what time.
+This enables tracing and detecting misconduct, whether in a communal or quiet dedicated space.

-- Co-working and permanent tenants: usually a flexible office building allows for leasing to different types of workers.
-From freelancers to full-time staff, this type of workspace is suitable for a variety of customers.
+• Co-working and permanent tenants: A flexible office building usually allows for leasing to different types of workers.
+From freelancers to full-time staff, this type of workspace is suitable for various customers.

-- Security measures: Access control software can control movement of people throughout the building, ensuring that they can have both permanent and temporary working within the building safely.
-For example, a security lift that will simply take the person authorised to only their office ensures you can have an office for multiple tenants without them gaining entry to more secure places.
+• Security measures: Access control software can control the movement of people throughout the building.
+This ensures that both permanent and temporary workers can safely work within the building.
+For example, a security lift that will simply take the person authorised to their office.
+This means you can have an office for multiple tenants without them gaining entry to more secure places.

 Sustaining security

 Now, alongside enforcing security in flexible offices, the upkeep of it needs to be prominent.
 Having modern physical security products in place will require less maintenance and more reliability.
-Moreover, encouraging situational awareness in all employees will help with your security strategies as they can assist with preventing malpractice.
-Having in place a clear plan if they spot something unusual ensures employees are equipped to deal with security issues to coincide with your security strategy.
-Finally, keeping on top of visitor management systems will be vital to sustaining security as you may have employees who leave the business and then need to be removed from the access list immediately so they can no longer use the facilities.
+Moreover, encouraging situational awareness in all employees will help with your security strategies.
+By doing so, staff can assist with preventing malpractice.
+Having a clear plan if they spot something unusual ensures employees are equipped to deal with security issues that coincide with your security strategy.
+Finally, maintaining visitor management systems will be vital to sustaining security.
+You may have employees who leave the business and need to be removed from the access list immediately so they can no longer use the facilities.

 The future of flexible offices

 With CBRE’s research of Flexible Office Trends in Finacial Services reporting that 44% of their surveyed respondents are expecting to more than double their use of flexible space by 2024, there is no denying their popularity.
-It shows that flexible offices are a new contemporary way of working that is set to keep growing therefore deciding on excellent security strategies will be essential.
+It shows that flexible offices are a new contemporary way of working that is set to keep growing.